Cal Raleigh Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to surrender 50 total home runs at a rate of 1.7 per game (most in the league).
+- Athletics pitchers combine to give up 51 total home runs at a clip of 1.7 per game (most in the league).

-- The Athletics will look to Miller (0-1) in his third start this season.
+- Sears (0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched) makes the start for the Athletics, his sixth of the season.

-- His last time out came on Wednesday against the Los Angeles Angels, when the righty went four innings, surrendering four earned runs while giving up five hits.
+- In his most recent outing on Thursday against the Los Angeles Angels, the left-hander tossed 4 1/3 innings, giving up six earned runs while surrendering six hits.

+- In five games this season, the 27-year-old has a 6.23 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .263 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.